This post contains affiliate links. Please see our disclosure policy.

 • Make the Cookie Dough: In a large bowl, cream the softened butter with an electric mixer on high speed.
 Add the sugars to the butter mixture and mix until creamed together with the butter, about 1 minute.
 Add the vanilla and eggs and mix until just combined.
 Add the kirsch, and mix until just incorporated.
 Add the dry ingredients last, and mix until a slightly wet dough forms.

 • Chill the Dough: Chill for 30 minutes to make rolling easier.
-Scoop the dough into balls 60-65 grams in size, and place in an airtight container to chill for at least 2 hours or up to 48 hours.
+Then, scoop the dough into balls 60-65 grams in size, and place in an airtight container to chill for at least 2 hours or up to 48 hours.
+You must pre scoop the dough balls before the full chill – the dough will be too hard to scoop them after, the dough will be too hard and you'll warm it back up in the process of trying to.

 • Fill & Bake the Cookies: Preheat your oven to 350° F. Line a few cookie sheets with parchment paper or silicone baking mats.